Albert Jeck

-Albert Jeck (* July 3 1935 in Lindau) is a German economist.
+Albert Jeck (* 3 July 1935 in Lindau) is a German economist.

 Life

 Albert Jeck was the son of a teacher of the same name.
-From 1941 to 1953 he attended elementary and high school in his birthplace of Lindau on Lake Constance.
-He then studied national economy at the University of Munich, where he passed the diploma in economics in 1958 and worked as a research assistant at the State Economics Seminar the following year.
+From 1941 to 1953, he attended elementary and high school in his birthplace of Lindau at Lake Constance.
+He then studied national economy at the Ludwig-Maximilians-Universität München where he passed the diploma in economics in 1958 and worked as a research assistant at the State Economics Seminar the following year.

-After the graduation to Dr. oec. publ. in Munich on April 8, 1962, and Habilitation there in 1968, from 1969 to 2000 he was Professor for Theoretical Economics and Director at the Institute for Economics in Kiel.
+After the graduation to Dr. oec. publ. at the Ludwig-Maximilians-Universität München on 8 April 1962, and Habilitation there in 1968, from 1969 to 2000 he was Professor for Theoretical Economics and Director at the Institute for Economics at Kiel University.
 His work focused on distribution theory, growth theory and the history of theory.